bandprotocol/oracle-consumer/docs/x/pricefeed.md

 ### Workflow

-The `SymbolRequest` data is utilized by the pricefeedx module to initiate the request logic during the begin block.
+The `SymbolRequest` data is utilized by the pricefeed module to initiate the request logic during the begin block.
 The aim of creating an open proposal is to configure the pricefeed module to request price data from BandChain at a `block_interval` specified in the proposal.

 1. submit the `UpdateSymbolRequestProposal` with `SymbolRequests`.
 If the proposal is approved, the data will be saved in the state of your Cosmos SDK app.
     > proto/consumer/pricefeed/pricefeed.proto